aryan-rajoria/dep-scan/README.md

 ### .NET reachability (via dosai)

-.NET reachability (C#/VB/F#/R) is powered by [dosai (Dotnet Source and Assembly Inspector)](https://github.com/owasp-dep-scan/dosai) — a .NET analysis engine shipped prebuilt via cdxgen-plugins-bin. dosai inspects source (Roslyn) and assemblies (Reflection + IL) and emits a call graph, interprocedural source→sink data-flow slices, explicit per-package reachability (`PackageReachability` with `ReachabilityKind` + `Confidence`), weakness candidates (CWE-tagged), and dangerous-API reachability. dep-scan consumes dosai's **native** facts directly for the reachability verdict and emits an atom-shaped projection so a vulnerable NuGet package that is actually **called** (e.g. `Newtonsoft.Json.JsonConvert.DeserializeObject` on a controlled input) is marked **Reachable** while a package that is merely referenced but never called is not.
+.NET reachability (C#/VB/F#/R) is powered by [dosai (Dotnet Source and Assembly Inspector)](https://github.com/owasp-dep-scan/dosai), a .NET analysis engine shipped prebuilt via cdxgen-plugins-bin. dosai inspects source (Roslyn) and assemblies (Reflection + IL) and emits a call graph, interprocedural source-to-sink data-flow slices, explicit per-package reachability (`PackageReachability` with `ReachabilityKind` and `Confidence`), weakness candidates (CWE-tagged), and dangerous-API reachability. dep-scan consumes dosai's **native** facts directly for the reachability verdict and emits an atom-shaped projection so a vulnerable NuGet package that is actually **called** (for example `Newtonsoft.Json.JsonConvert.DeserializeObject` on a controlled input) is marked **Reachable** while a package that is merely referenced but never called is not.
+See the [.NET reachability guide](https://depscan.readthedocs.io/languages/dotnet-reachability) for a worked example on the in-repo `reachable-app` and `unreachable-app` fixtures.

-**How it runs.** Under `--profile research` (forced when reachability is on), `cdxgen` runs dosai and persists the combined native report `{Metadata, methods, dataflows}` to the `*-semantics.slices.json` path. dep-scan consumes that persisted report (the PRIMARY path) and does **not** spawn dosai itself when cdxgen + plugins are available. dosai is invoked directly only as a fallback (`dataflows` + `methods` with `--pattern-packs all`).
+**How it runs.** Under `--profile research` (forced when reachability is on), `cdxgen` runs dosai and persists the combined native report `{Metadata, methods, dataflows}` to the `*-semantics.slices.json` path. dep-scan consumes that persisted report (the PRIMARY path) and does **not** spawn dosai itself when cdxgen and the plugins are available. dosai is invoked directly only as a fallback (`dataflows` + `methods` with `--pattern-packs all`).

 **Enabling it.** Reachability is on by default for .NET projects (`-t dotnet`, `--reachability-analyzer FrameworkReachability`); `SemanticReachability` additionally attributes reached services and endpoints.